Support for children who are Looked After or Adopted from care

 What you should do before you apply

-Before you apply for 30 hours free childcare for foster children you should:
+Before you apply for 30 hours of funded childcare for foster children you should:

-- speak to the child’s social worker before applying to find out if you may be eligible
+- speak to the child’s social worker to find out if you may be eligible

 - if the child's social worker agrees you may be eligible then complete the application form

 - once you and your partner (if you have one) have signed, the form must be counter-signed by your Worcestershire supervising social worker